kivy-garden/drag_n_drop/CONTRIBUTING.md

-  evaluated by Coveralls, so you'll get a report about your contribution breaking any test, and the evolution of coverage, but you can also check that locally before sending the contribution, by using `pytest --cov-report term-missing --cov kivy_garden.flower`, you can also use `pytest --cov-report html --cov kivy_garden.flower` to get an html report that you can open in your browser.
+  evaluated by Coveralls, so you'll get a report about your contribution breaking any test, and the evolution of coverage, but you can also check that locally before sending the contribution, by using `pytest --cov-report term-missing --cov kivy_garden.drag_n_drop`, you can also use `pytest --cov-report html --cov kivy_garden.drag_n_drop` to get an html report that you can open in your browser.

 - Please try to conform to the style of the codebase, if you have a question, just ask.